embeddings

 WITH collect(n) AS subset

-CALL embeddings.compute(subset)
+CALL embeddings.node_sentence(subset)

 YIELD success;